anonymous31173/smartphoneDataAnalysis/deeplearning/README.md

 Dataset
 ==
-This study uses data consisting of 7352 measurements from the 30 subjects’ Samsung phone.
+This study uses data consisting of 10299 measurements from the 30 subjects’ Samsung phone.
 Each observation contains information about the acceleration, angular velocity, amongst others features for each subject performing a particular activity.
 The activities recorded were walking, walking upstairs, walking downstairs, sitting, standing, and laying.
-The data file "samsungData.rda" can be downloaded from the [course website](https://spark-public.s3.amazonaws.com/dataanalysis/samsungData.rda).
+The dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

 There is a code book for the variables in the data set available in [UCI Repository Machine Learning](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

+Methods
+==
+A deep belief network (DBN) is used to classify the instances.
+A very short and concise tutorial on deep learning and DBN in particular can be found [here](http://www.pyimagesearch.com/2014/09/22/getting-started-deep-learning-python).

+Deep learning has been shown very effective in some classification tasks such as digit recognition.
+Here, a DBN is applied to recognize activity.

+The DBN is configured with usual parameters.
+Nevertheless, other configuration could be equally effective.
+The first configurable parameter is the  number of nodes in the hidden layer.
+This hidden layer is represented as RBM with 2000 nodes.
+The output of the 2000 node hidden layer is fed into the output layer, which consists of an output for each of the class labels.
+Learn rate and learn rate decays are fixed to 0.1 and 0.9 respectively.
+The number of epochs, or iterations of the training data, is set to 10.

+Results
+==

 References
 ==